 Evening: Have dinner at Au Cheval, a famous upscale burger joint (psst: expect a wait).
 Put your name in early and check out Punch Bowl Social (a bar full of games and shareable drinks) in the meantime.
 Finish off the meal with scoops from Jeni's Splendid Ice Creams.
 If you want to go out, consider getting craft cocktails at The Aviary (there's also a speakeasy bar down the stairs called The Office).
 Feel like clubbing?
 Check out DISCO or Tao (both located in River North) or PRYSM Nightclub (situated in Lincoln Park).

 Morning: Begin with brunch at Hampton Social in Streeterville.
 The lush greenery, string lights and neon "rosé all day" sign make for the perfect squad Insta.
 Don't miss their signature frosé or their hash browns (it's their own special recipe).
-Walk down Magnificent Mile for some sightseeing and shopping.
+Walk down the Magnificent Mile for some sightseeing and shopping.

 Afternoon: Spend the day soaking up the sun.
 Rent an electric boat (it's cheaper than it sounds, BYOB and just like driving a golf cart) and cruise around the Chicago river.
 Head over to the Playpen, an enclave off of Oak Street Beach for boaters, for the ultimate party scene and photo opp.
 Walk over to Navy Pier and ride the iconic ferris wheel.

 Evening: Get ready for your second night out on the town.
 Have sunset cocktails on the rooftop at Cindy's and then head to Bar Siena for dinner (don't forget to take a picture in front of their twinkly lights).
-Afterwards, grab drinks at Three Dots and a Dash, a speakeasy Tiki bar in River North.
+Afterward, grab drinks at Three Dots and a Dash, a speakeasy Tiki bar in River North.
 Continue on to Joy District for late-night dancing.

 Morning: Sit down for brunch at the Restoration Hardware 3 Arts Cafe for your Chicago bachelorette party.
 There's always a wait, so grab a glass of bubbly from the back bar and browse their five floors of gorgeous interior design.

 Afternoon: Take time to tour around the city.
 Head downtown towards the river and stroll along the riverwalk.
-Continue on to Millennium Park, where you'll find the iconic bean (perfect for a group selfie, FYI).
+Continue to Millennium Park, where you'll find the iconic bean (perfect for a group selfie, FYI).
 Keep exploring the park or pop into the Art Institute of Chicago to see out the extensive collection of artwork.
 Check out the fun restaurants in the area, like the Nutella Cafe, Garrett Popcorn, Broken English Taco Pub or Velvet Taco.

 Evening: Catch an improv show at The Second City, the company where comedians like Tina Fey, Steve Carell and Amy Poehler got their start.
 Don't arrive hungry—grab some pizza at Happy Camper in Old Town before the show.
 The string lights and swinging benches make for the perfect 'gram.
 If you still have energy and are looking for a more club-like vibe, make your way to The VIG.

-There are plenty of housing options for a Chicago bachelorette party, so check out TripAdvisor, Airbnb and Vrbo for top recommendations.
-We also rounded up some great places to stay while you party in the Windy City.
+We've rounded up some great places to stay while you party in the Windy City.

-Best Chicago Bachelorette Party Hotels
+Best Chicago Hotels for Bachelorette Parties

 LondonHouse Chicago: A posh 1920s building right on the river offering a spa, a bar, a rooftop (which is a popular nightspot) and a restaurant with amazing water views.